Haichuan23/CS-CourseProject-UChi/README.md

 # CS-CourseProject-UChi-
 UChicago CS department doesn't allow students to share coursework publicly.
 Please contact haichuan@uchicago.edu to see my projects.
 Detailed descriptions of projects are included in the README file.

-Here is a brief introduction to some major projects I have done in CS courses so far, would update it as I take more CS courses in the future!
+Here is a brief introduction to some major projects I have done in CS courses so far, and I will update it as I take more CS courses in the future!

 CMSC15100:
 Coding language: Typed Racket